MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_web.rst.txt

   :alt: Clustergrammer Web
   :target: http://amp.pharm.mssm.edu/clustergrammer/

-  Users can easily generate an interactive and shareable heatmap visualization using the `Web App`_.
-Simply upload a tab-separated matrix file in the homepage to be redirected to a permanent and shareable visualization of your data.
+  Users can upload their data using the web app `homepage`_.
+Simply choose your file and upload to be redirected to your permanent and shareable visualization.

 .. _clustergrammer_web_viz: